nocomplexity/securitybydesign/prevention.md

 * Use strong authentication and good authorization schemas for access.
 * Keep your software and systems up to date.
 * Educate Your Employees
 * Follow cyber security news to stay alert.
-A nice cyber news blog is [link ]
+A nice cyber news blog is e.g. the [Open Security News Overview](https://nocomplexity.com/open-security-news/)
 * Use only solutions that you understand.
 * Use only cyber security solutions that you can manage